njustcjj/Scope1-3-9X40-Riflescope/README.md

 ### About us

-1. We are wholesale seller on ebay, and we accept the **customization**, welcome your inquiry from ebay！
+1. We are wholesale seller on ebay, and we **accept the batch order**, welcome your inquiry from ebay！
 2. For more kinds of our riflescope,  please click

 	[`4-12x44`](https://)